 Getting a Tourist Visa in Bangkok is very hassle-free.
 Although there is an online form you can fill in advance, we thought it would be easier to get a visa on arrival in Thailand.
 However, the queues are too long and I would personally try to sort out the tourist visa in advance when traveling to Bangkok next time.

-A few things to keep in mind before entering Bangkok is to have all your documents like passport copies, passport pictures, ticket printouts, and confirmed booking from your hotel.
+A few things to keep in mind before planning your 4 days Bangkok itinerary is to have all your documents like passport copies, passport pictures, ticket printouts, and confirmed booking from your hotel.
 Here’s how you can see the updated requirements for a visa to Bangkok.

 In addition to that, the airport officials also check if you are carrying enough financial means with you for your holiday to Bangkok.
-We didn’t know this before our honeymoon but thankfully had more than the required 20,000 Bhat per person. [$639/AED 2,347]
+We didn’t know this before our honeymoon but thankfully had more than the required 10,000 Bhat per person or 20,000 Bhat per family. [$639/AED 2,347]

 When is the best time to visit Bangkok?

 We visited Bangkok in late July as we got married in the same month.
 Since the rainy season in Bangkok starts in August, we were lucky to not experience even a single day of rain during our stay in Bangkok.